Each question you read will present a different interesting problem for you to solve. Each problem consists of a few common parts:

 c = None

-# Read the value of N from the input file.
+# Read the value of N.

-N = int(input_file.readline().strip())
+N = int(input().strip())

 # TODO: This is where you should compute your solution.
 Store the number of